Pentamethylmolybdenum

 Pentamethylmolybdenum is an organomolybdenum compound containing five methyl groups bound to a central molybdenum atom.
 The shape of the molecule is a square pyramid.

-The molecule is similar to pentamethyltungsten in shape and properties.

 Production

 Pentamethylmolybdenum can be prepared from molybdenum pentachloride and dimethyl zinc at low temperature between −70 and −20.
 Another possible creation route, is from molybdenum oxychloride.
 Pentamethylmolybdenum is paramagnetic with one unpaired electron.
 The character of this electron is two thirds 4dz2 and one third 4dx2−y2.

 Properties

 Pentamethylmolybdenum is unstable and sensitive to oxygen.
 It turns black when exposed to air, or heated over −10°C.